flyingsky/flyingsky.github.io/_posts/2017-07-23-Lets-encrypt-AWS-S3.md

 ### Auto renew
 To automate the renewal process without prompts (for example, with a monthly cron), you can add the certbot parameters `--renew-by-default --text`.
 Or even run above command to generate new SSL key, it will prompt "do you want to renew your SSL".
 LetsEncrypt's SSL is expired every 6 months.
 I have no idea how easy to regenerate automatically every 6 months without a dedicated EC2 instance.

+### How to update index.html
+To use CloudFront to host SPA, you need set index.html or any other html page as home page and error page, so it always hits index.html.
+But CloudFront will cache your resource, how to make sure CloudFront always returns latest index.html?
+You can invalidate your index.html wheneven it's changed, see more detail from [here](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html).
+You can use [gulp-cloudfront-invalidate](https://www.npmjs.com/package/gulp-cloudfront-invalidate) to invlaidate CloudFront resource in your build process.
+Note first 1000 invlaidation requests are free every month, $0.005 per extra request.
+Each request can invalidate more resources.

+Another solution is using lambda@edge, but it will applies to all view request.